 Learning about staying safe online is very important.
 At Bedale Primary School we make sure our pupils are aware of some of the risks to safety that are online and what to do to stay safe.
 We have a set of SMART rules which the children are expected to follow at home and in school to make sure they stay safe online.
 These rules can be viewed below and should be followed when using all kinds of technology such as mobile phones, games consoles and home computers.

-We are committed to improving e-Safety not only in school but at home as well.
-To help with this we have had recent visits from our local PCSOs to talk to parents and children.
-See below.
+We are committed to improving Online Safety not only in school but at home as well.

 There are also some links to other e-safety resources, including games, quizzes and advice for parents and carers.